-The volatility continues at the CME in the hog markets.
+The CME hog market volatility continues.
 For what feels like the 10th week in a row, front month hogs saw limit moves in both directions.
 We suffered through an ugly draw down mid week only to see the board close near highs.
-You just can’t be in position to let… Read more.
+You just can’t be in position to let this market shake you out,… Read more.

 Trade talks with China, NAFTA replacement, and production data determine how to trade April and June 2019 Hogs this week.
 Read full details from the Swine Times.